aws/pg_tle/docs/09_datatypes.md

 * `typenamespace`: The namespace where the base data type will be created.
 * `typename`: The name of the base data type.
-* `infunc`: The name of a previously defined function to converts the type's external textual representation to the internal representation (`bytea`).
-The function must be declared as taking one argument of type `text` and returning `bytea`.
-The function must also be declared `IMMUTABLE` and `STRICT`.
+* `infunc`: The name of a previously defined function to convert the type's external textual representation to the internal representation (`bytea`).
+The function must take one argument of type `text` and return `bytea`.
+The function must also be declared as `IMMUTABLE` and `STRICT`.
 It will not be called with a NULL parameter.
-* `outfunc`: The name of a previously defined function to converts the type's internal binary representation (`bytea`) to the external textual representation.
-The function must be declared as taking one argument of type `bytea` and returning `text`.
-The function must also be declared `IMMUTABLE` and `STRICT`.
+* `outfunc`: The name of a previously defined function to convert the type's internal binary representation (`bytea`) to the external textual representation.
+The function must take one argument of type `bytea` and return `text`.
+The function must also be declared as `IMMUTABLE` and `STRICT`.
 It will not be called with a NULL parameter.
 * `internallength`: Total length of the base data type as bytes.
 Base data types can be fixed-length, in which case internallength is a positive integer, or variable-length, in which case internallength is -1.

 #### Example